 Nutshell: Muesli is an uncooked cereal, Granola is always sweetened and baked.

-Since both Muesli and Granola comprise almost similar ingredients, their nutritional qualities are relatively similar.
+Since both Muesli or Granola comprise almost similar ingredients, their nutritional qualities are relatively similar.

-Given below is a comparison table between 100 g (each) of Muesli and Granola:
+Given below is a comparison of the Difference between Granola and Muesli 100 g (each):